October is Information Literacy Month

 Tell us how you will be celebrating Information Literacy Month!
-E-mail NYLA with your information about projects and activities and we'll share them with the library community on this page.
+E-mail NYLA with your information about projects and activities and we'll share them with the library community!

 Visit http://diglitny.org/ for more information on digital literacy, and to learn how you can attend workshops around the state!

 Whereas, Information literacy provides the tools and skills to find, evaluate, and use credible information from all sources in our constantly evolving world; and

 Whereas, Information literacy, when taught at an early age, and reinforced throughout educational institutions in the State, can lead our citizens to a deeper appreciation for respecting the authorship of all information through proper attribution, in order to promote a more cooperative and civil community, and

 Whereas, The ability to search, find, decipher, and analyze different forms of information is a key component in effective decision-making across various financial, medical, educational and industrial fields; and

 Whereas, Information literacy, as taught in schools and libraries, is a crucial part of education and will expose students to analytic and research practices that will better prepare them for changing technologies; and

 Whereas, Individuals who are comfortable working with the informational resources available in the digital world are able to seek highly skilled jobs and compete at high levels in the global economy; and

 Whereas, Information literacy encourages individuals to draw conclusions, make informed decisions, and apply knowledge to using new technology concepts, it supports creative thinking that may develop innovative products and processes using technology; and

 Whereas, Using information acquired through technology to understand human, cultural and societal issues promotes an informed and engaged citizenry; and